Female Uesugi Kenshin theory: Theory

 In the mid 20th century Japanese novelist Tomeo Yagiri theorized that Uesugi Kenshin was a woman after he discovered a report on 16th century Japan in the monastery of Toledo which was used as a fort during the Spanish Civil War.
 This report about Japan was written by a person named Gonzalez of Spain to King Philip II.
 In that report, Gonzalez refers to a certain Uesugi as "tia" (which means Aunt in Spanish and Portuguese) of Uesugi Kagekatsu, the biological son of Kenshin's sister.
 The discovery of this letter led the novelist to theorize that "in the West, Uesugi Kenshin is a woman".
-On this basis, Yagiri wrote the "上杉謙信女性説" (Female Uesugi Kenshin theory).
+On this basis, Yagiri wrote the "Female Uesugi Kenshin theory" (上杉謙信女性説).
 Other evidence supporting this theory is that Kenshin had severe stomach cramps on a monthly basis around the 10th of the month (recorded in the Kōyō Gunkan) and actually planned his military campaigns around these cramps.
-The cause of Kenshin's death is recorded in Matsudaira Tadaaki's history "Tōdaiki" (当代記) as "大虫" ("Daichu"), which some interpret as a female term referring to menstruation or uterine cancer.
+The cause of Kenshin's death is recorded in Matsudaira Tadaaki's history "Tōdaiki" (当代記) as "大虫" (Daichu), which some interpret as a female term referring to menstruation or uterine cancer.

 There is a theory that Kenshin died of a stroke while using the toilet.
 This theory is based on a misinterpretation of historical records, as Kenshin was recorded as having fallen ill and died.
-Some researchers propose alternative interpretations for the "大虫" ("Daichu") term, suggesting it might refer to parasitic infestations rather than menstruation.
+Some researchers propose alternative interpretations for the "大虫" (Daichu) term, suggesting it might refer to parasitic infestations rather than menstruation.
 Despite some acceptance of this theory in certain circles, there is no supporting evidence in historical documents.
 This interpretation could explain references to abdominal pain and suffering attributed to Kenshin, which might have been caused by intestinal blockages due to parasites.